BEagle1984/silverback/docs/old/concepts/broker/chunking.md

 As mentioned already, the chunks have to be written to the same partition and have to be contiguous.
 This is by design.

-Another limitation is that the <xref:Silverback.Messaging.Inbound.ErrorHandling.MoveMessageErrorPolicy> is currently unable to move a sequence and is therefore unusable with chunked messages.
+Another limitation is that the <xref:Silverback.Messaging.Consuming.ErrorHandling.MoveMessageErrorPolicy> is currently unable to move a sequence and is therefore unusable with chunked messages.
 This may be fixed in a future release.
 Please open an issue on GitHub if this is important for your use case.

 ## Headers